Waqar-107/react_template_with_context_api/README.md

-# a react template with context api
+# A react template with context api

-1. the authContext maintains the auth and also the language of the site
+1. The authContext maintains the auth
-2. the navbar contains the language changing dropdown
+2. The PrivateWrapper can be used for views that are only accessible when the user is authenticated
-3. the PrivateWrapper can be used for views that are only accessible when the user is authenticated
+3. The authContext has a jwt verifier that checks if the jwt is expired or not.
+I have made the jwt expired before 5 minutes of the actual expiry time.
-4. the signin is functional, change the ui according to the need of the project
+4. The signin is functional, change the ui according to the need of the project

 # important things i forget